navarroaxel/react-native-scrollview-carousel-example/README.md

 ### ScrollView

-The `ScrollView` is the number 2, I used a `marginTop: -70` to overlap the carousel on the header for a cool effect :sunglasses:.
+The `ScrollView` is the number 2, I used a `marginTop: -70` to overlap the carousel on the header for a cool effect. :sunglasses:

 ### Carousel Itme